-Any change to your normal routine can really throw a curveball at how you approach your day and can wreak havoc on your attempts to maintain a state of 'organised calm' in your life.
+Any change to your normal routine can really throw a curveball at how you approach your day and can wreak havoc on your attempts to maintain a state of 'organised calm'.
 Sometimes even the smallest change in circumstances requires some sort of adjustment to your routine.

 For me personally, the last few weeks have been pretty crazy with the start of our renovation.
 On the plus side, we've seen some exciting changes to our house, but achieving them required us to pack up our kitchen, living room and laundry and squeeze the contents into other rooms of the house that are not being touched.
 Because of the massive upheaval, we 'invited' ourselves to live with my parents for the next 3 or so months.
 We're so lucky to have this option, and it makes me really admire people who live through their renovation!
 These massive changes have definitely thrown me off my organising game, and as I expected, things are not running as smoothly as they ordinarily would in my own home.